Here’s to the Sweet Potato

 - Distribute single layer on a baking sheet.
 (I line my baking sheet with parchment paper because it makes cleanup easier.)
 Bake at 425°F for 20 minutes or until nicely browned on the outside and tender on the inside.
 (Baking time will vary depending on size of sweet potato pieces.)
 Remove from oven to cool.

 - When quinoa is done, transfer to a mixing bowl.
 Use quinoa pan to steam kale.

 - Place 1/3 cup water in pan and begin heating.
 Add chopped kale, cover, and bring to boil.
 Reduce heat and simmer until tender but not mushy (about 5 minutes).

 - Remove lid and allow remaining water to evaporate completely.

-- Mix roasted sweet potatoes, corn, and kale into quinoa.
+- Mix roasted sweet potatoes, onion, corn, and kale into quinoa.
 Mix in lemon juice.
+Serve with dressing.

 >> One quick request: if you like this recipe, please leave a rating and a comment.
 Ratings help more people find these healthy recipes!

 For more healthy and delicious recipes like this one that will simplify your journey to a healthier and thinner you, check out my